EmilieKO/Emilie_Kolstad_Olsen_sp1/README.md

 ## Code files

-The source code can be found in the head section of "wdt.html", where the main section is in "wdt_app.js".
+The source code can be found in the "Web application" folder.
+Then navigate to the head section of "wdt.html", where the main javascript code is in "wdt_app.js", and the CSS code is in "wdt.css".

 ## Running the web app